tahamusvi/quera-solutions/questions/76281/hints.md

 If defaults is omitted and the fields in **kwargs are sufficient to create a valid instance (i.e., they satisfy all required fields in the model), the instance will be created successfully.

 If required fields are missing in **kwargs and you do not provide them via defaults, a __IntegrityError__ or __ValidationError__ might be raised during the creation process because the database will complain about missing mandatory fields.

+3. **commit=False**

+The commit=False argument tells Django to create the user object from the form data but not save it to the database just yet.
+This gives you the opportunity to modify the object before saving it.
+For example, you might want to set additional fields or perform further actions before saving.